 Put the end of the roller underneath one hip with your other leg on the ground with the knee bent and elbows.
 Roll back and forth over the top of your hip, push with your elbows, and be careful not to roll over your pelvis.
 Pause on any tender spots and take a few deep breaths to help release muscular tension.
 Do 10 rolls or 30 seconds on each hip as part of your warm-up.

 Understanding the Lower Leg (Anterior Side)

-The front of the leg is made up of multiple smaller muscles that run along the tibia/fibula.
-Along with tight calves, these muscles can limit ankle flexion and extension, which will also impact how the upper leg muscles move.
-Below are a few of the anterior (plus posterior) leg muscles we’ll be focusing on in some of the movements.
+The front of the leg has multiple smaller muscles that run along the tibia and fibula.
+These muscles can limit ankle flexion and extension along with tight calves, which will impact movements further up the kinetic chain.
+Below are a few of the anterior (plus posterior) leg muscles we’re focusing on.

 - Tibialis Anterior

 Related: Need additional calf work?
 Here’s a quick foam rolling sequence to loosen and mobilize tight calves.

 Spending all day seated can leave the quadriceps and hip flexors feeling tight and overextended.
 Rolling out the quads and hips together drive healing blood flow to the area and release tension to help improve hip mobility and knee extension.
 Below are a few of the leg muscles hit in this rolling sequence.

 - Vastus Medialis